Agency Header

 Lobbyist may serve on Commission which regulates the businesses which employ him and will not lobby on issues involving the Commission

-93-45 Registered Lobbyist
+1993-45 Registered Lobbyist

-expenses for hospitality suite at out of state legislative conference are "Group Entertainment" expenses for reporting purposes
+Must report expenditures on meals for public servant's immediate family members and identify them; expenses for hospitality suite at out of state legislative conference are "Group Entertainment" expenses for reporting purposes

-94-09 Registered Lobbyist
+1994-09 Registered Lobbyist

-must report gratuity as part of meals & beverages lobbying expenditure
+Must report gratuity as part of meals & beverages lobbying expenditure

-94-10 Registered Lobbyist
+1994-10 Registered Lobbyist

-may not give all Legislators free trip to examine operation of out of state gambling operations
+May not give all Legislators free trip to examine operation of out of state gambling operations

-99-09 State Board
+1999-09 State Board

 Board Members exempt from lobbyist registration requirements